aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chart/_index.md

 ### calculate() {#calculate--}

-Calculates the custom position of plot area, axes if the position of them are auto assigned.
+Calculates the custom positions of the plot area and axes if their positions are auto-assigned.

 ```javascript
 calculate() : void;